 Injectable semaglutide is administered as a once-weekly subcutaneous injection using a prefilled pen.
 Two branded versions exist: Ozempic, FDA-approved for type 2 diabetes at doses of 0.5 mg, 1 mg, and 2 mg weekly; and Wegovy, approved for chronic weight management at 2.4 mg weekly.
 The injection delivers semaglutide directly into subcutaneous tissue, where it is absorbed into the bloodstream with high bioavailability (approximately 89%).

-Oral semaglutide (Rybelsus) is a once-daily tablet FDA-approved for type 2 diabetes in strengths of 3 mg, 7 mg, and 14 mg.
+Oral semaglutide, sold under the brand Rybelsus, is a once-daily tablet FDA-approved for type 2 diabetes in strengths of 3 mg, 7 mg, and 14 mg.
 Developing an oral peptide medication was a significant pharmaceutical achievement, as peptides are typically destroyed by stomach acid and digestive enzymes.
 Novo Nordisk solved this by co-formulating semaglutide with SNAC (sodium N-[8-(2-hydroxybenzoyl) amino] caprylate), an absorption enhancer that protects the peptide from degradation and facilitates its transport across the gastric lining.

 Despite using the same active molecule, the two formulations produce substantially different clinical outcomes due to fundamental differences in bioavailability and achievable plasma drug concentrations.